 Some business experience problems arising from keeping their petty cash records.
 This is due to the assumption that petty cash involves a small amount of money but without a proper record, there are risks of fraud.
 Hence, there’s a need to have accurate records of petty cash as one way of ensuring that your bookkeeping is on the right track.

 - Use Suitable Accrual or Cash Method

 The first decision that a company should make is to choose a suitable accounting method.
 This can be an accrual or cash method.
 Whichever method you settle on, make sure it works well for you in relation to bookkeeping.
-Speak to an Accounting Firm or your Accountant, if you do not have one look for an accounting firm nearby or a suitable online accountant, either ways speak to a specialist to figure out the most suitable option for you and why?
+Speak to an Accountant, if you do not have one look for an accountancy service nearby or a suitable online accountant, either ways speak to a specialist to figure out the most suitable option for you and why?

 - Avoid Cash Expenses

 This tip is helpful especially when it comes to the drawback resulting from cash expenses.
 These drawbacks include audit trail, lesser documentation for accounting, changes in the overlook of the expenses, and changes in the theft of liquid cash and so on.
 To overcome such problems, you can use chequebooks, debit or credit cards and any other useful method that can assist you in keeping track of expenses.

 Ledger grouping is essential in recording fixed assets, loans, capital accounts, and advances.
 Once the ledgers are grouped accordingly, it will make bookkeeping easier and effective for your business.